Patrick5225/66DaysOfData/Round_3.md

 - Learned about Excel conditional formatting of column charts to color both the maximum and minimum values

 - Practiced SQL with exercises on SELECT and WHERE statements at w3schools.com

+--

+**Day 10 of #66DaysOfData (January 10, 2022):**

+- Watched video by Guy in a Cube about creating a popup window on Power BI (https://www.youtube.com/watch?v=JZ0FwDr9SXU)